awemany/BitcoinUnlimited/doc/build-windows-mingw.md

 Building Bitcoin on Native Windows
 ==================================

-This document describes the installation of the mysys and mingw tools as well as the build dependencies and then finally the compilation of the Bitcoin binaries.
+This document describes the installation of the `msys` and `mingw` tools as well as the build dependencies and then finally the compilation of the Bitcoin binaries.

 NOTE: These instructions will allow you to build bitcoin as either 32-bit or 64-bit.